MarkLaVenia/rockr/README.md

 ### Analysis file

-The [Twitter API poll
-object](https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/poll)
-contains data on the number of votes per poll response option, Accordingly, using the `mutate()` command we calculate the percentage of votes per response option.
+Querying the Twitter API [poll object](https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/poll) returns data on the number of votes per poll response option, Accordingly, using the `mutate()` command I calculate the percentage of votes per response option.

+Another preliminary step was to restructure the data to a long format using the `pivot_longer()` command to facilitate calculating summary statistics by survey id.

 ### Exploration

-The first thing we do is make a quick check for data error red flags.
+The first thing I do is make a quick check for data error red flags.
-Using the `group_by()` and `summarise(sum())` commands we calculate the sum of percentages for each response option for each poll; and using the `mutate(sprintf())` and `unique()` commands to verify that all polls sum to 100 percent.
+Using the `group_by()` and `summarise(sum())` commands I calculate the sum of percentages for each response option for each poll; and using the `mutate(sprintf())` and `unique()` commands to verify that all polls sum to 100 percent.

-And using the `ggplot()` function, we produce a visualization to inspect the number of votes per poll.
-Here we use the `facet_grid()` command to group the polls for each album year.
+And using the `ggplot()` function, I produce a visualization to inspect the number of votes per poll.
+Here I use the `facet_grid()` command to group the polls for each album year.

-We observe a suspiciously low number of votes for the 1982 final poll.
+I observe a suspiciously low number of votes for the 1982 final poll.
 Double-checking Twitter revealed that the 1982 poll indeed did have a low response rate: shocking given it included bangers such as Maiden’s *Number of the Beast* and Priest’s *Screaming for Vengeance*, making it